magoyette/.emacs.d/README.md

 ## Keybindings

-See [keybindings.md](keybindings.md) for a general list of keybindings.
+See [keybindings.md](keybindings.md) for a list of commonly used keybindings.

-See [programming-keybindings.md](programming-keybindings.md) for list of keybindings related to programming.

 ## Packages